 Question: I am responsible for managing two junior staff members at an advertising firm.
 They work on projects together but have their own specific tasks to carry out.
 When it comes to presenting their work to myself and my superiors, one of the members has a habit of hogging the limelight and claiming credit for all the ideas.
-How can I encourage the other team member to speak up more in meetings and inspire some confidence in them?
+How can I encourage staff members to speak up more in meetings and inspire some confidence in them?

 Answer: This is a very common issue in almost every organisation.
 It is not always noticed or addressed so you have already taken the first positive step in acknowledging the need to address it.